Cars face numerous hazards during overseas transit. Here are 7 mistakes to avoid when shipping your car overseas and how to be a responsible shipper.

 Shipping to a warmer climate will require checking all levels, including transmission and brake fluid, and especially coolant.
 It’s wise to assess and upgrade your vehicle’s air-conditioning system if necessary to avoid an uncomfortable drive when you get there.

 You may also want to install a set of summer tires.
 These are designed for optimal performance on-road conditions found in hotter locations.
 Moving to a destination with a different climate requires tires that are in good condition and pressure set to manufacturer specifications.

-Contacting Customs and Border Protection (CBP) is a good way to find out what your destination country will require and demand your car in terms of performance, safety, and emissions levels.
+Contacting Customs and Border Protection (CBP) is a good way to find out what your destination country will require and demand for your car in terms of performance, safety, and emissions levels.
 Failure to meet a country’s standards can endanger your safety and violate the law.

-3. Avoiding a mechanic
+3. Avoiding a Mechanic

 Your car may have known and unknown issues.
 Even the smallest problem can be exacerbated during overseas shipping, leading to a compromised or possibly unsafe vehicle upon arrival.
 Don’t ship internationally without giving your car a thorough inspection and recommended repairs.

-4. Storing loose items in the car
+4. Storing Loose Items in the Car

 Not cataloging every inch of your vehicle before it’s shipped leaves you very little defense if an auto carrier damages it during overseas transit.
-Giving the car a thorough cleaning inside and out prior to photographing it is a good way to reveal any wear and tear that exists before it goes abroad.
+Giving the car a thorough cleaning inside and out before photographing it is a good way to reveal any wear and tear that exists before it goes abroad.

-6. Overlooking paperwork
+6. Overlooking Paperwork